IvanGarL/web-scraper/README.md

 # web-scrapper
+NodeJS server that enables scraping websites using a basic user authentication

 Tools used to implement the solution
 - Express: expose the BackEnd server APIs with a routing framework built-in the library.